Getting started with video

 Embracing progress over perfection

-I’m just getting started with video.
-A couple of weeks ago, I spent two FULL working days on a 30-second promotional video for a Facebook ad.
+Once upon a time, I spent two FULL working days on a 30-second promotional video for a Facebook ad.
 TWO DAYS!!!!
 And in the end, I was so frustrated that I didn’t even use it!

 My 3 reasons for getting started with video